wayanlw/macdots/README.md

       - To revert from command line `defaults write -g ApplePressAndHoldEnabled -bool true`
         - [source](https://www.howtogeek.com/267463/how-to-enable-key-repeating-in-macos/)
     - Turn off `animate opening windows`
-  - applications > Don't ask for backup disks.
+  - Applications > Don't ask for backup disks.
 This stops mac from asking whether it needs to use the plugged-in drive as a time machine backup, every time you plug in an external drive.

 - [Terminal Commands](https://www.youtube.com/watch?v=9Lz7jliEvGg&t=1481s)
   - Screenshot format (can change JPG to PNG, TIFF, PDF)